Perinton, New York: History

-In 1788, Oliver Phelps and Nathaniel Gorham purchased 2.6 million acres (11,000 km²) of land in the wilderness of Western New York.
-William Walker of Canandaigua purchased 36 sqmi of the land and hired his brother Caleb and his cousin Glover Perrin (1762-1830) to survey and divide the land into 66 equal lots.
+In 1788, Oliver Phelps and Nathaniel Gorham purchased 2.6 million acres (11,000 km2) of land in the wilderness of Western New York.
+William Walker of Canandaigua purchased 36 sqmi of the land and hired his brother Caleb and his cousin Glover Perrin (1762–1830) to survey and divide the land into 66 equal lots.
 The area was known as Township 12, Range 4, in the governmental unit of Northfield.

 In 1793, Glover Perrin, his family, and his six siblings and their families, became the first permanent white settlers in the area.
 They settled in the flat and well-watered areas, specifically in the hamlet of Egypt (along the current Route 31) and Perinton Center (the intersection of Turk Hill and Ayrault roads).
 Early commercial ventures included mills, blacksmith shops, taverns, and inns.

 By the late 1820s, the village of Fairport, located within the town on the Erie Canal, was becoming a booming canal town.
 Fairport, however, was not incorporated as a village until 1867.

 From the 1850s to the 1950s, Perinton's history was primarily Fairport's history.
 The village was an active canal port and also a booming industrial town, echoing a trend that was occurring nationwide.
 As a result of the availability of cheap and easy transportation, which by the 1850s included the railroad as well as the canal, companies such as the DeLand Chemical Company, the Cobb Preserving Company, Taylor's Oil of Life, and eventually the American Can Company, grew and thrived.
 Services, including a fire department, a public library, street lighting, and parks, enhanced the life of the town and village.
 Residential areas, with homes built in a variety of architectural styles, were built around the bustling village center.

 The town of Perinton, outside of Fairport, remained essentially rural until the 1950s.
 Today farms still exist in Perinton, but are surrounded by suburban subdivisions, office and industrial parks, and an impressive number of parks and open spaces.
 The village of Fairport still maintains the ambience of a canal town and capitalizes on the recreational aspects of that canal.

 Most residents of the town of Perinton reside within both the Fairport Central School District and the Fairport postal district; due to this it is common for Perinton residents to describe their place of residence as "Fairport" even if they live outside of the village.

 The town of Perinton was named one of the nation's 100 best places to live in 2008 by RelocateAmerica.com.

-The Richardson's Tavern was listed on the National Register of Historic Places in 1980.
+Richardson's Canal House was listed on the National Register of Historic Places in 1980.